Gap Year Awards

 In 2015 I took part in a TEFL internship in Kanchanaburi, Thailand.
 I taught in a primary Coke secondary school in a small, developing village away from Thailand’s busy tourist hubs.

-My housemates and I, Emma and Emily, were greeted by the director of the school and the two English teachers, Yot and Kom.
-They show us to our new pink house (which I am amazed to learn/delighted to find has both a western toilet and shower!) and give us time to unpack before a quick tour of the school before lunch time.
+My housemates and I, Emma and Emily, were greeted by the director of the school and the two english teachers, Yot and Kom.
+They show us to our new pink house (which I am amazed to learn/delighted to find has both a western toilet and shower!) gave us time to unpack before a quick tour of the school before lunch time.

 Now, we are well settled into the school life and our local community.
 I teach three classes, p2, p3 and p4, the equivalent of years one to three in an English school.
 The classes are mixed ability which makes teaching a little difficult at times!
 However, I have found the most effective way to help the children learn vocabulary is active games, I think most must be kinasthetic learners!